 For the literature review of your dissertation/independent project you will need to focus on academic and authoritative sources such as peer review journal articles.
 Peer review journal articles have been evaluated by several researchers or subject specialists in the academic community prior to being accepted for publication.
 Journal articles contain either primary research or secondary research in the form of literature/narrative reviews.

 This page considers the best places to search for information, focusing on finding journal articles.

 You may need to find information about a companies or market/industry information.
 Through BCU Library you have access to several databases which provide company and market information.

 Library Search is accessible by using the search box on the library website.
-It searches across a variety of different holdings, including some of our key databases, our book stock in the library, and open access (free) articles.
+It searches across a variety of different sources, including some of our key databases, ebooks and physical books, and open access (free) articles.